KirkBrooks/yaUT/Documentation/Classes/UnitTest.md

 Light-weight unit testing for 4D.

 The class can be used to create and evaluate a test in a single line or can be pushed onto a collection for further examination.

-### Install
+### Install & Dependencies

 Simply add the class to a project.

-There is no UI for the class itself.
-The **ObjectProto** class is required also.
+The **_ObjectProto** class is also required.

-### Tests
+### The simplest test

 There are three steps required to set up a test:

-1) Instantiate the class with the description of what the test does
+1) Instantiate the class with the description of what it does
-2) Enter the expected result of the test
+2) Enter the expected result
 3) Choose a ‘matcher’ function to evaluate an input and set the result

 They must be done in order and the recommended pattern is to declare a constructor first because generally you’ll be making a lot of tests and having the constructor makes it easier and more readable.